 Back in 1844, seniority wasn’t determined by length of service (Brigham invented that during the later years of his reign).
 Seniority at this time was determined by age.

 Brigham Young – born June 1, 1801

-Under this criteria, Sydney has eight years seniority.
+Under this criteria, Sidney has eight years seniority.

-Either way you count it, Sydney had more seniority as an apostle than Brigham.
+Either way you count it, Sidney had more seniority as an apostle than Brigham.

 Thou shalt take the things which thou hast received, which have been given unto thee in my scriptures for a law, to be my law to govern my church; And he that doeth according to these things shall be saved, and he that doeth them not shall be damned if he so continue.

 And this shall be a law unto you, that ye receive not the teachings of any that shall come before you as revelations or commandments; And this I give unto you that you may not be deceived, that you may know they are not of me.
 For verily I say unto you, that he that is ordained of me shall come in at the gate and be ordained as I have told you before, to teach those revelations which you have received and shall receive through him whom I have appointed.

 And your minds in times past have been darkened because of unbelief, and because you have treated lightly the things you have received—Which vanity and unbelief have brought the whole church under condemnation.
 And this condemnation resteth upon the children of Zion, even all.
 And they shall remain under this condemnation until they repent and remember the new covenant, even the Book of Mormon and the former commandments which I have given them, not only to say, but to do according to that which I have written.